-The new generation of large off-shore wind turbines present new challenges to their design, from their extreme strength requirements on their foundations to the very high speed of the wing tips.
-We are mainly concerned with the assessment of aeroelastic effects in the very long (over 100m in diameter) flexible composite blades, in the integration of active load control mechanisms that improve performance and increase fatigue life.
-We seek innovative numerical solutions and modelling strategies to address challenging engineering problems, such as the efficient stabilization of floating wind turbines.
+Large off-shore wind turbines present new challenges to their design, from their extreme strength requirements on their foundations to the very high speed of the wing tips.
+We are mainly concerned with the computational methods for the assessment of aeroelastic effects on rotors and turbines with very long (over 100m) flexible composite blades, in the integration of active load control mechanisms that improve performance and increase fatigue life.
+We seek innovative numerical solutions and modelling strategies to address challenging engineering problems, such as the efficient stabilization of floating wind turbines or physics-based description of dynamic loads in a wind farm environment.
 This links our developments in computational physics at the most fundamental level to real applications where our technologies can prove their worth.

-Sponsors of our research in this area include EPSRC, the National Research Foundation, Singapore, and the Spanish National Centre for Renewable Energy (CENER).
+Sponsors of our research in this area include EPSRC, the European Commission, the National Research Foundation, Singapore, and the Spanish National Centre for Renewable Energy (CENER).

 CONFLEX (Control of Flexible Structures and Fluid-Structure Interactions)

 ConFlex is a new EC Marie Curie training network on advanced methods for control of structures and fluid-structure interactions, involving 10 universities and several affiliated institutions.
 For more details of the projects, please go to the CONFLEX website.